-Join speaker and four-time award-winning author of Braided: A Journey of a Thousand Challahs, Beth Ricanati, MD, for a live virtual self-care Challah making community gathering in partnership with the Blue Dove Foundation and Tradition Kitchens.
+Kickoff Mental Health Awareness Month this May by joining BBYO on Demand, the Blue Dove Foundation and speaker and four-time award-winning author of Braided: A Journey of a Thousand Challahs, Beth Ricanati, MD, for a live virtual self-care Challah making community gathering.

 1:00 pm EST / 10:00am PST

-Beth will demo her Challah recipe while sharing how this thousands-year-old ritual connects to our everyday self-care and mental health.
+This program will focus on connecting with our mental health while following along with Beth while she demos her Challah recipe as she shares how this thousands-year-old ritual connects to our everyday self-care and mental health.

 You are welcome to listen in or join us for hands-on Challah making in your own kitchen.

 The ingredients list will be shared in your registration confirmation email.

 According to NAMI.org, 1 in 5 US adults experience a mental illness.

 Given the current crisis in the world, this program is offered free of charge and is a community gathering contribution to the global response.
 We believe bringing Jewish ritual and mental health together can support our community.